Mab (moon)

 Mab, or Uranus XXVI, is an inner satellite of Uranus.
+It likely has an ice-rich surface comparable to that of Miranda, unlike the other inner moons, and is the source of the μ ring.
+Mab's orbit is the outermost of the inner moons of Uranus, and its physical size is one of the smallest.

+Discovery and naming

 It was discovered by Mark R. Showalter and Jack J. Lissauer in 2003 using the Hubble Space Telescope.
 It was named after Queen Mab, a fairy queen from English folklore who is mentioned in William Shakespeare's play Romeo and Juliet.

-Because the moon is small and dark, it was not seen in the heavily scrutinized images taken by Voyager 2 during its Uranus flyby in 1986.
+Because the moon is very small, it was not seen in the heavily scrutinized images taken by Voyager 2 during its Uranus flyby in 1986.
 However, it is brighter than another moon, Perdita, which was discovered from Voyager's photos in 1997.
 This led scientists to re-examine the old photos again, and the satellite was finally found in the images.
 Following its discovery, Mab was given the temporary designation S/2003 U 1.

-The size of Mab is not precisely known and has not been measured, so it is inferred by assuming the albedo to be similar to that of one of Mab's neighbouring moons, those being Puck and Miranda.
-If it is as dark as Puck, it would be about 24.8 ± 1.0 km in diameter.
-(Note: Showalter & Lissauer (2006), as cited in Ćuk et al. (2022).)
-On the other hand, if it has a relatively bright surface like the neighbouring moon Miranda, it would be smaller than Cupid and comparable to the smallest outer satellites.
-Infrared observations published in 2023 suggest that Mab is probably a 12 km diameter body with a brighter, Miranda-like surface that is rich in water ice; though not leaving out the possibility of it being a 24 km diameter body with a dark, Puck-like surface.

-Mab is heavily perturbed.
-The actual source for perturbation is still unclear, but is presumed to be one or more of the nearby orbiting moons.
+Orbit

-Mab orbits at the same distance from Uranus as the μ ring (formerly known as R/2003 U 1), a dusty ring discovered around the same time as Mab.
+Mab orbits between the moons Puck and Miranda, and is the outermost inner moon of Uranus.
+It orbits at the same distance from Uranus as the μ ring (formerly known as R/2003 U 1), a dusty ring discovered around the same time as the moon.
+The μ ring is blue in colour, although this is attributed to the small size of the particles instead of the material's intrinsic colour.
+It is the only blue ring in the Solar System known other than Saturn's E Ring.
+Mab is presumably the source of this ring, and it is likely composed of small water ice particles lifted off Mab's surface by micrometeoroid impacts.
 The moon is nearly the optimal size for dust production, since larger moons can recollect the escaping dust and smaller moons have too small surface areas for supplying the ring via ring particle or meteoroid collisions.
 No rings associated with Perdita and Cupid have been found, probably because Belinda limits the lifetimes of dust they generate.

+Mab's orbit was thought to be heavily perturbed.
+At one point, its location shifted from where it was expected to be by 100 km in as little as six days.
+One idea proposed to explain this is that it is pulled on by a number of undetected moonlets that share its orbit.
+Later it was found that the apparent orbital variation was due to an instrumental error.